walles/bazel-test/README.md

 * Switch [`px`](https://github.com/walles/px) to use bazel
 * Create a unit test with `py.test`, make sure bazel runs that
 * Make sure test runs generate coverage data
-* Best way to get test output from `bazel test unittests`?
 * Figure out how to get `bazel build` to build our stuff (without having to do `bazel build bin`)
 * Improve naming in the WORKSPACE and BUILD files